ngocle03/Restaurant-tips-analysis/README.md

 ## 🎯 Goals
 The main objectives of this project are:
-- To analyze how **tips vary across different categories** such as gender, time of day, day of week, and group size.
+- To analyze how **tips vary across different categories** such as gender, time of day, day of week, and whether the customer is smoker.
 - To explore the relationship between **total bill and tip percentage**.
 - To visualize patterns and trends in customer tipping behavior.

 ## 📈 Results & Insights